 * Here's our guide to Best Portable Propane Generators

 There are a few solar generators on the market right now as well.
 Most of them can only provide you with a relatively low wattage (I have seen up to 4,000 watts at the high end), and the price tag can be kind of hefty.
-But obviously a solar generator can save you money over the long run, and may be a good option for your retreat in case of a true long-term emergency.
+But apparently, a solar generator can save you money over the long run, and maybe a good option for your retreat in case of a real long-term emergency.

 There are numerous extra features which some generators may be equipped with.
 Here are a few you can look for: